Air Duct Cleaning

 Negative Pressure: A large, specialized vacuum connects to the main trunk line (often in the basement or attic) and creates suction, keeping the system under negative pressure to contain dust.

-The "Push": Technicians use high-pressure air tools (like air whips with rubber fingers or powerful blowers) to push debris from individual branch lines towards the main duct.
+The "Push": Technicians use high-pressure air tools (such as air whips with rubber fingers or powerful blowers) to push debris from individual branch lines toward the main duct.

-The "Pull": As the debris is pushed, the powerful vacuum simultaneously pulls it out of the ducts and into a filtration system (often HEPA) for collection.
+The "Pull": As the debris is pushed, the powerful vacuum simultaneously pulls it out of the ducts and into a HEPA filtration system for collection.